-Home > Tacos > Baked Buffalo Cauliflower Tacos
+Home > Tacos > Crispy Buffalo Cauliflower Tacos

 This post may contains links affiliate links, please read our disclosure policy.

-Overhead view of buffalo cauliflower tacos on a white plate with shredded lettuce, cilantro, and lime on the side.
+Overhead view buffalo cauliflower tacos on a plate garnished with shredded cabbage, cilantro, avocado, and a lime wedge.

-Now dip each cauliflower floret in buffalo sauce, or you can add it to a bowl and combine to coat all the cauliflower.
+Dip each cauliflower floret in buffalo sauce, or add them to a bowl and combine to coat all the cauliflower.

-Each buffalo-coated cauliflower floret gets a sprinkle of panko, then place it on a baking sheet.
+Next, sprinkle some panko onto each coated floret and place it on a baking sheet.
 Don’t worry about coating the entire floret, you just want just enough to add that layer of crunch.

-Panko coated buffalo cauliflower on a baking sheet.
+Baked buffalo cauliflower florets on a baking sheet.

-Bake the cauliflower in a 400-degree oven for 20 minutes, then turn on the broiler for 2 min to get even more crunch.
+Bake the cauliflower in a 400°F oven for 20 minutes, then turn on the broiler for 2 min to get even more crunch.
+For the air fryer, 375°F for 7 minutes or until golden brown.
+You may need to flip each floret over half way through.

 Assembling the Tacos

 Layer on some shredded cabbage or lettuce on the bottom of your tortilla and give a little squeeze of lime.
-Then pile on the baked buffalo cauliflower, drizzle some ranch (vegan if needed), and add diced avocado, and cilantro.
+Then pile on the baked buffalo cauliflower, drizzle some ranch, and add diced avocado, and cilantro.

 Frequently Asked Questions